w3f/polkadot-wiki/docs/general/polkadot-v1.md

   of them) can benefit from Polkadot's native interoperability and will thus be able to communicate and exchange value and information with other parachains.
-- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput and through on-chain [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through governance referendum.
+- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput and going on-chain [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through governance referendum.
 Those funds guarantee constant sponsorship for events, initiatives, educational material, education, software development, etc.